I learned this method in my Home Economics class in elementary school and still practice till now. If you want to make soft-boiled eggs, click here.

 Instructions

-- Put water in a saucepan, and gently put eggs in a single layer.
-Make sure the eggs are completely covered by water.
-Bring the water to boil on medium heat.
-If you want your egg yolk to be in the center, gently rotate the eggs with chopsticks once in a while for the first 3 minutes so the egg yolk will be in the center.
+- Put water in a saucepan, and gently add large eggs (50 g each w/o shell) in a single layer.
+Make sure the eggs are completely covered by the water.
+Bring the water to a boil on medium heat.
+Gently rotate the eggs with chopsticks once in a while for the first 3 minutes so the egg yolks will be in the center.

-- Once the water boils, lower heat but keep the water boiling (but don’t let the eggs jumping around) for the next 12 minutes.
+- Once the water boils, lower the heat a bit.
+Keep the water gently boiling but don’t let the eggs jump around for the next 12 minutes.

-- Discard the hot water and run under cold water.
+- After 12 minutes, pour out the hot water and run the eggs under cold water.

-- When eggs are almost cool, they are ready to peel.
+- When boiled eggs are almost cool, they are ready to peel.

 Nutrition